thingsboard/thingsboard-edge/application/src/main/data/json/solutions/air_quality_index/description.md

 The Air Quality Monitoring template is a pollution monitoring service in cities that can be part of a Smart City.
 AQI Monitoring allows you to monitor the level of air pollution online.

-The average value of all air pollution control devices will be determined for the city.

 The AQI is defined as the highest value calculated for each pollutant as follows:
 - Identify the highest concentration among all of the monitors within each reporting area:
     - Ozone (ppm)